How I got into the water testing business by Tim Apps.

 I was a science / maths teacher in High School for a while then joined Fisheries and Wildlife in Victoria.
 I was involved in wildlife surveys all over Victoria - this is where I started to take notice of aquatic habitats.
 Later I was involved in some fisheries management projects including a taste of research in aquaculture.

-I spent several years as a computing / IT teacher at TAFE.
-A few years after graduating I went back to do a 4th year / MSc prelim.
+I spent several years as a computing / IT teacher at TAFE, and more recently teaching horticulture.
+A few years after graduating I went back to do a 4th year Botany / MSc prelim.
 My project was working out the mineralisation rate in a cleared paddock and in an adjacent forest soil.
 Soils are very interesting, mainly because they are so complicated and because we know very little about how they actually work (we know a lot of factual information).

 I nearly forgot - I had a small wholesale plant nursery for a few years.
 This is where I got my hands dirty (very dirty sometimes) and started to realise that when it comes to solving plant growth problems we had very few tools available.